angus-lherrou/klotski/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --step STEP  Seconds between moves; default is 2 --json JSON  Train the models and store them in classifiers/ --play       Play the game yourself!
+  --step STEP  Seconds between moves; default is 2 --json JSON  Load your own game board!
+See original_board.json for format.
+  --play       Play the game yourself!
   --demo       Watch a demo where the computer wins
 ```